20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 }
 ```

 Here, $\nu$ and $\sigma$ are 'dummy' indices (ie they are repeated), and $\mu$ is a 'free' index (not repeated).
+Each dummy index is summed only with itself, and form the bounds for our $\sum_{}$'s

 The size of the resulting tensor is equal to the number of free indices.
 One more key rule is that only indices of opposite valence sum: eg an up index *always* sums with a down index, and you do not sum two indices of the same valence - though this almost never crops up.
-See this [^indices] footnote for more examples
+Jump to the indices footnote for more examples

-The last thing we need to learn now is how to raise and lower the indices of a multidimensional object, eg $ A^{\mu\nu} $.
-As a rule (which seems a bit arbitrary), we set the dummy index to the index we wish to raise and lower, and set the free index to the new relabeled index.
+The last thing we need to learn now is how to raise and lower the indices of a multidimensional object using the metric tensor, eg $ A^{\mu\nu} $.
+As a rule, we set the dummy index to the index we wish to raise and lower in our object, and set the free index to the new relabeled index, in the metric.
 Eg to lower the first index, we sum over it, and set the second index of the metric tensor to our new index name

 $$ \Gamma_{\mu\nu\sigma} = g_{\mu\gamma} \Gamma^{\gamma}_{\;\;\nu\sigma} $$